top of page

 · Try a scalp massage when having hair washed.
 For many, it can be very soothing.

 · Make your stylist aware if the client has Alzheimer's or Dementia.
-If the person is insecure, you
+If the person is insecure, you many want to stay in the room with them or ask your stylist to make a home visit.

 · Don't force.
 Once in awhile, let it go.
-If the person is just not having it that day, perhaps just be
+If the person is just not having it that day, perhaps just be happy with partial results.

-· Create a calm setting and mood by playing the client's favourite music, talking about their
+· Create a calm setting and mood by playing the client's favourite music, talking about their favourite topic or have a familiar book or magazine present.

 Tracy Strycker of Salon Allegra has training and education in special needs, as well has hairstyling.
 By having this extensive training, she is willing and ready to help all who walk through her doors.

-Tracy says, “At Salon Allegra we strive in making our clients feel very familiar and we have created a
+Tracy says, “At Salon Allegra we strive in making our clients feel very familiar and we have created a relaxing setting.

 • Facebook Basic Square